ISISComputingGroup/ibex_developers_manual/IOC-Finishing-Touches.md

     info(INTEREST, "<LEVEL>")

 where level is HIGH, MEDIUM, LOW.

-For records that are of no interest it is not necessary to add an interest level.
+For records that are of no "interest" do not add an interest level.
 For example: intermediate CALC records, SIM records etc.

 ## 2. Archive PVs